kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

 - The artists are "the creatives", the ones with ideas, and the techies look down on the artists as not being "good enough" to do what they do.
 There is perpetual conflict and denigration between both sides.
 And yet, I stand being pulled in and out like a tide between both groups.
 I support my artists friends as best I can, while chastising ego in tech.
-The tech people share my sense of humour and fascination with technology, and the artists share my optimism about the world.
+The tech people share my sense of humour and fascination with technology, and the artists share my optimism about the world and love of risk-taking; the need to be bold.
 Both groups like making things.
 I want both to exist together, because they exist in my head, and both represent parts of who I am.
 - I cannot change who I am today, and it's been a journey, but I have those sensitivies about who I was, who I am and my future path, and they inform questions I have about the ethical nature of technology.